no more guesswork

 Bark Chippings Calculator

 Calculate how much bark chippings you need for paths, play areas, driveways and borders.
-Choose your project type for recommended depths — including BS EN 1177 play bark safety standards.
+For play areas, enter the verified depth from the equipment specification and chosen product certificate.54

 This calculator covers bark chippings for paths, play areas and decorative borders.
 Need bark mulch for garden beds and weed suppression?
 Use our bark mulch calculator instead.